510: The Painted Hills

 [Sung.]
 The biggest sky you ever saw is in Seattle ...

-This is a paraphrase of a line from “Seattle” by Perry Como.
+This is a paraphrase of a line from “Seattle,” the theme song to the TV show Here Come the Brides (ABC, 1968-1970).
+Both Bobby Sherman, who starred on the show, and Perry Como recorded cover versions in 1969, but only Como's was released as a single; it became a top 40 hit.
 Actual lyrics: “The bluest sky you ever seen in Seattle/And the hills the greenest green in Seattle.”

 It’s not exactly The Incredible Journey, is it?

-The Incredible Journey is a 1963 film based on the Sheila Burnford novel of the same name.
-It is the story of a cat and two dogs who get separated from their owners on vacation and manage to make their way home.
+The Incredible Journey is a 1963 Disney film based on the 1961 Sheila Burnford novel of the same name.
+It is the story of a cat and two dogs who journey across 250 miles of Canadian wilderness to find their way home.
+The original film featured narration by Disney voiceover verteran Rex Allen; a 1993 remake features Don Ameche, Sally Field, and Michael J. Fox as the "voices" of the three critters, who in this version are traversing the Sierra Nevada mountains.

 “Never mind the dog, Tommy.”
 Here’s the Sex Pistols.

-The debut album of the groundbreaking British punk band the Sex Pistols, released in 1977, was titled Never Mind the Bollocks—Here’s the Sex Pistols.
+The sole studio album of the groundbreaking British punk band the Sex Pistols, released in 1977, was titled Never Mind the Bollocks, Here’s the Sex Pistols.

 Oh, that’s great.
 Got any Mrs. Dash?